cs-4241-2023/shortstack/README.md

 ### Design/Evaluation Achievements
 **Base Design Achievements**:
 - Think aloud with Nathan Wong: He wanted a better indicator to show that you can edit a field like changing the name of the task could have been highlighted when hovering over it to indicate editability.
+He also went straight to editing sample tasks 1 and 2 before noticing the actual add task area.
+I was surprised and felt validated that he really liked my design and said it was very minimalistic and clean.
+Overall he said that he easily found everything he needed to.
+Based on his feedback, I made sure to indicate that a field can be edited in ways such as a highlight color when hovering over it.